 Straw poll #26

-Do you agree that an originator MLD of an BA agreement:
+An originator MLD of an BA agreement:

 shall update the receive status for an MPDU corresponding to the BA agreement if the received status indicates successful reception.

 shall not update the receive status for an MPDU corresponding to the BA agreement that has been already positively acknowledged. [#SP26]